nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

 <img src="https://github.com/nicholasgonzalez1/Flight_Scheduling_Dashboard/blob/main/images/decision_rule.JPG?raw=true" width="315">
 </kbd><br><br>

 As mentioned earlier, this statistical model was used twice.
 The first time around considered all flight records, and was trying to determine C=Delayed or C=Not Delayed.
 The second time this model was used, only flights that had been previously been determined as delayed were considered.
-However, this time we were trying to calculate what delay bin a flight would fall under - C=(5-15 min delay), C=(15-45 min delay), or C=(>45 min delay).
+However, this time we were trying to calculate what delay bin a flight would fall under: C=(5-15 min delay), C=(15-45 min delay), or C=(>45 min delay).

 ## Heuristic for Minimizing Gate Utilization